- Start with High-Quality Plants

 Read the "Outdoor Containers" section of this chapter, and also refer to the following NC State Extension publications:

 - AG-753, How to Create a Container Garden for Edibles in the North Carolina Piedmont.
 This publication provides good information regarding container selection; planting media; plant selection; designing a vegetable container garden; and light, water, and nutrient requirements for vegetables, herbs, and fruits.

 - HIL 8105, Container Vegetable Gardening.
 This abbreviated version of the above publication includes recommended vegetable varieties for containers.

-- AG-748, Container Garden Planting Calendar for Edibles in the NC Piedmont.
+- AG-748, Container Garden Planting Calendar for Edibles in the Piedmont.
 This publication provides a calendar with the time of year for planting different types of vegetables, herbs, and fruits.

 2. I just found a beautiful ceramic pot, but there are no drainage holes in the bottom.
 Can I still use it?

 The best thing to do would be to drill a hole (or holes) in the bottom of the pot.
 If that is not possible, you still may be able to use it if you find a smaller pot that has holes in the bottom and will fit inside the decorative pot.
 Remove the small pot containing the plant when you want to water, and put it back in the decorative pot after the water drains away.